- Introduction

 Comparing Lenders and Mortgage Commitment

-A mortgage broker will typically take your mortgage application to several different private lenders in order to bargain for the best rates, fees and terms.
-After comparing amongst several lenders, the broker can send a direct mortgage quote from the lender.
-This quote is different from the initial estimate in that it more closely reflects the final costs and terms of the mortgage.
+A mortgage broker will typically take your mortgage application to several different private lenders to bargain for the best rates, fees and terms.
+After comparing several lenders, the broker can send a direct mortgage quote from the lender.
+This quote aligns closely with final mortgage costs and terms, differing from the initial estimate.
 As with the estimate, the borrower can decide whether or not to proceed further.

 If the borrower decides to proceed, the lender presents the borrower with a “Mortgage Commitment” document.
-The mortgage commitment is like a promise from the lender to the borrower to provide a mortgage with strictly defined costs and terms.
-These commitments are usually subject to legal approval and may be voided if new information comes to light that changes the risk profile of the mortgage.
+A mortgage commitment is the lender’s promise to provide a mortgage with defined costs and terms to the borrower.
+Commitments usually necessitate legal approval and can be invalidated if new information changes the mortgage’s risk profile.

-If a mortgage broker is involved, then the broker will also send a set of documents in order to meet their regulatory requirements.
+If a mortgage broker is involved, the broker will also send a set of documents to meet their regulatory requirements.

 Documents the broker might send the borrower include: